 By explaining how you feel, you’re less likely to raise his defenses than if you were to point out mistakes he made.
 You’re also labeling emotions, showing him how to identify his own down the line.
 And you’re encouraging empathy by giving him a peek into how others feel, especially as a result of his behavior.

 For instance, you could say, “I feel frustrated when I ask you to put your shoes on, but I’m ignored.”
 Or you could even say, “I need to take a quick one-minute break right now because I feel mad.”

 5. Find creative ways to prevent tantrums

 We can prevent many of the tantrums we face simply by finding creative ways to avoid them.
 Let’s say your 3 year old throws a fit over getting dressed in the morning.
 As annoying as it is—especially over something that should be automatic by now—you can outmaneuver the tantrums in several ways.

 For instance, you might let him sleep in the next day’s outfit so he’s already dressed when he wakes up.
 Maybe you play a game of “wear the hot clothes,” where you iron his clothes and he has to put them on quickly while it’s still hot.

 You could hang a checklist of the clothes he needs to put on, so that upon completion, he gets to decide what to play before you leave the house.
 And you should make sure he’s getting enough sleep, either by letting him sleep in or moving bedtime earlier, so he’s less likely to be grumpy.

 Depending on your child’s personality, find simple ways to prevent common tantrums from happening in the first place.

-Even if it seems like all your 3 year old does is throw tantrums, I promise that you can still find little pockets of appropriate behavior throughout the day.
+Even if it seems like all your 3 year old does is throw tantrums every day, I promise that you can still find little pockets of appropriate behavior throughout the day.
 Don’t overlook these choices and gestures, no matter how small they seem.
 Instead, praise her for making good choices to encourage her to do more of them.